 We will be increasing the amount of parking in the vicinity of the project significantly, and in a number of ways.
-We wanted to be mindful not to be a burden on the surrounding community and to provide more parking than exists today.
-We plan to significantly increase the onsite parking and increase the street parking available today.
+We want to be mindful not to be a burden on the surrounding community and to provide more parking than exists today.
+We plan to significantly increase the onsite parking and increase the street and surface parking available today.
 On the Boston Post Road, we will remove the existing "back-out" parking and replace it with parallel parking.
-Regarding the unsightly current surface parking lots located throughout the area today, we are planning to replace it with two levels of underground parking, as well as a 3-story parking structure which will be wrapped with a building, concealed from view.
+Regarding the unsightly current surface parking lots located throughout the area today, we are planning to replace them with one level of underground parking, as well as a 3-story parking structure which will be wrapped with a building, concealed from view.
 We believe that the parking plan provided will be more than sufficient to address the demand of the project.

 When will the project be complete and open for business?

 We are going to need community support to get this project built as quickly as possible, and community members have the ability to influence the timing.
-We have had a preliminary discussion of our plans with the Planing & Zoning Commission and the Architectural Review Board, and we will be submitting the first necessary applications to the Town of Darien in the fall of 2015.
-We hope to receive approval for our project in the early part of 2016, and to start the construction in late 2016 or early 2017.
+We have had a preliminary discussion of our plans with the Planning & Zoning Commission and the Architectural Review Board, and we submitted the final necessary applications to the Town of Darien at the beginning of June 2018.
+We hope to receive approval for our project in the fall of 2018, and to start the construction in 2019.
 There is an enormous amount of work to do for a project like this one, and we will need significant support from the community to work through the process expeditiously.
 We expect to build the project in two or three phases, with a goal of final completion in 2020 or 2021.

-What can you tell me about the Proposed Town Green?
+What can you tell me about the proposed public spaces?

 Baywater Properties and PG Properties have incorporated attractive, functional public spaces in each of their mixed-use projects in downtown Darien, such as Grove Street Plaza or Gofer Park.
 These public spaces have become cherished by the community.
-The Town Green will be generously sized and designed for multiple uses, each will provide the opportunity for different settings and each will have a different, unique personality.
+The public spaces proposed will be generously sized and designed for multiple uses, each will provide the opportunity for different settings and each will have a different, unique personality.
 The largest of the public spaces will be a beautifully landscaped park area where community events can be held, and a place for children to play in a safe and secure environment, as well as for people from the neighborhood to just sit, relax and enjoy the day.
 We want to host farmers markets, concerts, yoga classes, art shows, and other exciting and fun community events in and around our project.